michael-diggin/jax-transformer/README.md

 - Define loss function (Done)
 - Implement data prep object (Done)
 - Implement training loops with validation (Done)
-- Implement regularisation with weight decay
+- Implement regularisation with weight decay (Done)
+- Optionally remove bias parameters
+- Implement custom kernel init
+- Saving/checkpointing model weights and optimizer state
 - Implement KV caching for fast decoding
-- Saving/checkpointing model weights and optimizer state
 - Profile and see what can be improved/made faster and see what gets recompiled unnecessarily